codacy/docs/docs/release-notes/cloud/cloud-release-notes-|-29-march-2019.md

     projects using git URL.
 Projects that were added before the 12th Feb 2019 will continue to be analyzed as usual.</span>

 **Bug fixes**

 -   <span style="font-weight: 400;">Fixed a bug where it wasn’t possible to unignore a file </span>
--   <span style="font-weight: 400;">Fixed a bug where it wasn’t possible to add Bitbucket integration in the project Settings -&gt;
+-   <span style="font-weight: 400;">Fixed a bug where it wasn’t possible to add Bitbucket integration in the project Settings -> Integrations page</span>
-    Integrations page</span>
 -   <span style="font-weight: 400;">Fixed a bug where pull requests
     weren’t analysing when a branch was renamed </span>